microsoft/teams-powerapps-app-templates/GetConnected/Documentation/get-connected.md

 ## Update profile skills

 You can also make yourself available to help others with skills in which you have experience.
-By updating your profile skills, colleagues looking for someone with experience with that skill will be able to find you in the **Get connected** app.
+By updating your profile skills, colleagues looking for someone with experience with that skill will be able to find you in the **Get Connected** app.

-1. Open Teams and select the team in which the Get connected app is installed.
+1. Open Teams and select the team in which the Get Connected app is installed.

-1. Select the **Get connected** tab.
+1. Select the **Get Connected** tab.

 1. In the left corner, select **Profile**.